jostrzol/mst-proj/README.md

 ### Tuning

-Apart from that, the third scenario will most likely require additional tuning and will not work out-of-the-box, because of differences in HAL sensor sensitivity, magnet strength and distance between them.
+The third scenario will most likely require additional tuning and will not work out-of-the-box, because of differences in HAL sensor sensitivity, magnet strength and distance between them.
 To tune, do the following steps.

 1. Start the dashboard server.